openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

   module of openwisp-controller to connect to devices using SSH
 - If a device has no active Connection the check will be skipped and a warning logged
-- this check should be optional and disabled by default
+- This check should be optional and disabled by default
-- we can run it by default every night
+- We can run it by default every night
-- allow configuring the iperf server globally and by organization with a setting, eg:
+- Allow configuring the iperf server globally and by organization with a setting, eg:

 .. code-block:: python